zivid/zivid-ros/README.md

 detects any calibration objects.
 The resulting point cloud and color image will be published just like during a normal call to the
 [capture](#capture) service.

+> [!IMPORTANT]
+> The robot poses must be given in millimeters because Zivid point clouds are expressed in millimeters.

 If the detections is successful, the result is stored locally in the driver.
 Additionally, if a working directory was specified during start, the captured frame and robot pose is saved to that directory.